Juliet-Simpson/js-to-do-list/README.md

 ## Features

-### Included
+### Included:
 * A button bar to select an interface color scheme at the top of the page.
 The selection will be saved to local storage and be the theme that shows on reloading the page.

 * The date and time shown in the header.

 * A speech bubble button in the header or dropping just below and overlaying the page to open a modal which gives instructions for using the app.

+* An X button at the top right of the modal to close it.

 * A text input field to name a list, the entered text being converted to a list title in the place of the text input on pressing enter.
 The entered text will also be appended to the 'list of lists' under the heading Current Lists.
+* An alert box will appear warning the user of a duplicate list name if the same list name is entered twice.
+The duplicate list name will not be added.

 * The list name will be saved to local storage and will still be visible under the heading Current Lists on returning to the page.

 * Each list name under Current Lists will be clickable to put that list name into the position of list title and show the to do items in that list in the To Do list section.
 If it gets longer than the available space it will become scrollable.

 * There will be a space for items to do, central to the page.
-On mobile this will initially be small but increase with added items until a maximum height is reached after which the list of to do items will be scrollable.
+On mobile this will initially be a small height but increase with added items until a maximum is reached after which the list of to do items will be scrollable.

 * At the bottom of the to do items section the will be a text input field to add an item to do on entering some text and then pressing enter.

+* If an attempt is made to add a to do item without a list being named, an alert will appear asking the user to first select of name a list.

+* If a duplicate to do item is entered in one list an alert will appear tell the user that to do is already listed.
+It won't then be added to the list.

 * To the left of each item to do will be a circle that can be checked.
 A checked item will then appear with a line through the text.

 * To the right of an item will be an exclamation icon which can be clicked to turn itself and the text of the to do item red.
 Clicking it again will remove the red color.
 If an item has been checked the red color is disabled.

 * To the right of the urgent icon will be a trash icon which will remove the to do item from the list.

 * Below the Add Something To Do input will be a New List and a Delete List button.

 * The delete list will remove a list name and its to dos from the Current lists and from local storage.

 * The new List button will retain the previous list name under current lists and its associated to dos will be stored in local storage.
 The New List Name input box will return and replace the previous list tile.
 The to dos sction will be cleared.

 * The current weather in the user's location will be shown in a panel to the left of the screen on desktops and on scrolling to the bottom ofthe app on mobiles.
 A request will be made on a user's first visit for them to allow geolocation for this.

 * A notification will be shown in the weather section if there is a problem with obtaining geolocation or weather data.

 * All the lists, with their associated to do do's with their associated custom attributes, will be saved in local storage and be able to be reviewed on reopening the app after closing.

-* The app will reopen with the last list that was open (if there was one) again open.
+* The app will reopen showing the last list that was open (if there was one).

 ### Left to implement

 * Trash icons next to each list name in the list of current lists so that a list can be deleted without the necessity of first opening it.

 * An encouraging sound when a to do item is checked as done.
 * A sound when a to do item is trashed.
 * A 'Well Done' gif or a visual effect when a to do item is checked as done.